How to use Optimized Storage in macOS Sierra to free up space

 It’s not that straightforward and there are quite a few components to it.
 First, you can take a general look at the main menu of the storage.

 To access Optimized Storage:

 - Click on the Apple icon in the top left corner of any window

 - Choose Storage.

 - Find the Manage button above the storage bar.

 - Now you should see a menu like below.

-As you can see, what it does is notices when you’re running low on disk space and moves files and photos you haven’t opened recently to iCloud.
+As you can see, what it does is notice when you’re running low on disk space and moves files and photos you haven’t opened recently to iCloud.

 This command refers mainly to iTunes and Mail attachments.
 The movies you’ve already watched and old Mail attachments get off your Mac.
-You can re-download all of it whenever you need, because the movies are bought for good and attachments are always there in your Mail client.
+You can re-download all of it whenever you need it because the movies are bought for good and attachments are always there in your Mail client.

 Empty Trash Automatically does what it says, mainly.